-AI-powered agents now run in production: they plan, call tools, and act on live services and data.
-Yet the formal methods foundations required to make these systems safe and reliable remain underdeveloped.
-Ensuring their correctness and reliability demands a new discipline we term agentic engineering that combines principles from programming languages, formal verification, and neuro-symbolic reasoning to analyze, test, and repair agents at scale.
-This workshop aims to address key questions surrounding agentic engineering and to foster a community of researchers engaged in this area.
-There is a clear opportunity across the PL, software engineering, and machine learning communities to build agentic systems with precise specifications, verifiable behaviors, and runtime checks that hold up in production.
+AI-powered agents are increasingly being deployed in production settings: they plan, call tools, maintain state, and act over live services and data.
+Yet the formal foundations needed to make these systems safe, reliable, and trustworthy remain underdeveloped.
+Ensuring correctness in these settings demands a new discipline, which we term agentic engineering: a research agenda that brings together ideas from programming languages, formal verification, software engineering, and neuro-symbolic reasoning to specify, analyze, test, monitor, and repair agents at scale.

 Call for Papers